weaveworks/weavecloud-browser-extension/README.md

 Currently chrome-only.

-* Inject links into Grafana dashboards
+* Inject links into Grafana dashboards to explore queries in Weave Cloud.

 ## Setup